Political abuse of psychiatry in the Soviet Union: During Stalin's regime (1948–1953)

-From Khrushchev to Andropov
+The Joint Session (October 1951)

+A precursor to later abuses in psychiatry in the Soviet Union, the "Joint Session" of the USSR Academy of Medical Sciences and the Board of the All-Union Neurological and Psychiatric Association took place from 10 to 15 October 1951.
+The event was dedicated to the Russian physiologist Ivan Pavlov.

+During the session, it was alleged that several of the USSR's leading neuroscientists and psychiatrists of the time were guilty of practicing "anti-Pavlovian, anti-Marxist, idealistic [and] reactionary" science, much to Soviet psychiatry's detriment.
+These eminent psychiatrists had to publicly recant their scientific positions and promise to conform to "Pavlovian" doctrines.

+Several leading Soviet academic neuroscientists were labeled as anti-Pavlovians, anti-materialists and reactionaries and were subsequently dismissed from their positions.
+Some of these scientists were also imprisoned and tortured.
+The Joint Session ravaged research in neuroscience and psychiatry for years to come, which came to be dominated by pseudo-science.

+Following the Pavlovian session and the Joint Session, Snezhnevky's school became predominant.
+It was given monopoly over psychiatry in 1950 – an important factor in the rise of political psychiatry.
+Motivated by Snezhnevky, Soviet doctors devised a "Pavlovian theory of schizophrenia" and increasingly applied this diagnostic category to political dissidents.

+During Khrushchev's regime (1953–1964)

-The campaign to declare political opponents mentally sick and to commit dissenters to mental hospitals began in the late 1950s and early 1960s.
-As Vladimir Bukovsky commented on the emergence of the political abuse of psychiatry, Nikita Khrushchev reckoned that it was impossible for people in a socialist society to have an anti-socialist consciousness.
-Whenever manifestations of dissidence could not be justified as a provocation of world imperialism or a legacy of the past, they were self-evidently the product of mental disease.
-In a speech published in the Pravda daily newspaper on 24 May 1959, Khrushchev said:
+The campaign to declare political opponents mentally sick and commit dissenters to mental hospitals began in the late 1950s and early 1960s.
+Nikita Khrushchev asserted that it was impossible for members of a socialist society to be anti-socialist.
+Whenever dissidence could not be justified as a provocation of imperialism or a legacy of the past, they were labelled as the product of mental illness.

 A crime is a deviation from generally recognized standards of behavior frequently caused by mental disorder.
 Can there be diseases, nervous disorders among certain people in a Communist society?
 Evidently yes.
 If that is so, then there will also be offences, which are characteristic of people with abnormal minds.
 Of those who might start calling for opposition to Communism on this basis, we can say that clearly their mental state is not normal.